reineruhry/terraform-aws-archivesspace/examples/services/README.md

 # ArchivesSpace

-Configuration in this directory creates an ArchivesSpace deployment using pre-existing dependencies (vpc, db, alb etc.).
+Configuration in this directory creates an ArchivesSpace deployment using pre-existing service dependencies (vpc, db, alb etc.).

 ## Usage